 If you select a phone with a cellular connect, we will require 110 vac duplex outlet.
 The majority of elevator phones we sell are line powered however some telephones do require line power.
 Don't worry if you’re not sure which will work for elevator we can help you find the right model for your elevator system.

 Why do I need elevator phone monitoring?

 Code requires that elevator telephone be connected to telephone number that is monitored 24 hours a day.
 To comply with ADA telephone monitoring service must not require voice communication and know how to answer emergency calls.
-This is an important liability issue if the person trapped in the elevator is deaf or unable to communicate.
+This is a liability issue if the person trapped in the elevator is deaf or unable to communicate.
 For more than 25 years our state-of-the-art 24-hour monitoring service has been delivering the best emergency monitoring solutions available.
 Our telephone monitoring staff has extensive technical and interpersonal training to assist in emergency and non-emergency situations.
 When the button on an elevator phone is pushed, the call is automatically dialed to our toll free 24-hour monitoring service.
-Automatically at our call center the computer system instantly identifies the building's elevator and location.
+At our call center our computer system instantly identifies the building's elevator and location. .
 Our computer screens also show vital contact information on your account including contact names and emergency call lists per your notification instructions.

 Does your company have insurance?

 Yes, we are fully bonded and insured.